 - User Request: Whether users can explicitly check for changes to the application’s complex tables and data tables.
 This setting lets users override the Check Data Tables and Check Complex Tables attribute settings.
 When User Request is enabled, users can force the synchronization process to include the processing of the data table and complex table definitions’ synchronization components by selecting in the Agentry Client.
 This attribute has no effect when Check Data Tables and Check Complex Tables are set to “Every Transmission”.

-- When Exiting Client: Enables a warning message to users if there are pending transactions stored on the Agentry Client when they exit the application.
+- When Exiting Client: Enables a warning message to the user if there are pending transactions stored on the Agentry Client when they exit the application.

 - Prompt on User Change: Enables a prompt when a user change occurs, informing that a synchronization with the Agentry Server must take place to change users, and giving the current user the option to cancel the change.
 If this attribute is disabled, the synchronization completes the user change, but without a prompt.

 - Module Menu Item: Whether the menu item for the current module is enabled or disabled in the Agentry Client View menu at runtime.
-Selecting the current module returns the user to the module’s main screen set, regardless of where he or she may be in the navigation.
+Selecting the current module returns the user to the module’s main screen set, regardless of where they may be in the navigation.
 When disabled, the menu item for the current module is disabled.
-For applications that have multiple modules, users can always select other module items from the View menu regardless of this setting.
+For applications with multiple modules, users can always select other module items from the View menu regardless of this setting.

 - Battery Status: Shows the status of the mobile device battery on the Agentry Client.
 This appears in either the upper or lower portion of the screen, depending on the device.
 This setting has no effect on the Windows PC builds of the Agentry Client.